The student initiative BEST Erlangen

 What about the other student initiatives?

 We present various student initiatives in a series of regular articles.
-You can find previous articles from the series in the blog under the key word student initiatives.

 A list of some of FAU’s student initiatives is available on the Students’ Representatives website.